-In connection with our acquisition of Songa, we acquired contract backlog of \$3.7 billion, included in the contract backlog for our harsh environment floaters presented above, measured as of the acquisition date, January 30, 2018.
+Our contract backlog as of July 23, 2018, includes an aggregate reduction of approximately \$360 million due to changes to contract dayrates for four of our newbuild drillships related to cost reductions attributed to crew optimization and cost de-escalations.
+In connection with the Songa acquisition, we acquired contract backlog of \$3.7 billion, included in the contract backlog for our harsh environment floaters presented above, measured as of the acquisition date, January 30, 2018.

 The contract backlog for high-specification jackups represents the backlog for one high-specification jackup that was under contract when we sold the rig, and we continue to operate such rig until completion or novation of the respective drilling contract.
-See "- Operating Results" and "-Liquidity and Capital Resources-Drilling Fleet."
+See "- Operating Results" and "-Liquidity and Capital Resources-Drilling fleet."